-Irish Water, in partnership with Cork City Council, has replaced problematic water mains in Rathpeacon, Cork to improve security of supply, reduce high levels of leakage and improve water quality.
+Irish Water, in partnership with Cork County Council, is replacing problematic water mains in Rathpeacon, Co.
+Cork, to provide a more reliable water supply and reduce high levels of leakage.

 We understand that this type of work can be inconvenient and works crews will make every effort to minimise any disruption these necessary works cause.